EricWiener/ai-notes/content/Research-Papers/Swin v2.md

 - The scaling up of vision models has lagged behind.
 Larger vision models usually perform better, but there size has been limited and the largest models are usually just used for image classification.
 The paper claims this is "due to inductive biases in the CNN architecture limiting modeling power."

 # Instability in training
-- The discrepenacy of activation amplitudes across layers becomes significantly greater in larger models.
+- The discrepancy of activation amplitudes across layers becomes significantly greater in larger models.
 - This is caused by the output of the residual unit being directly added back to the main branch.
 The result is that the activation values are accumulated layer by layer, and the amplitudes at deeper layers are thus significantly larger than those at early layers.
 - To address this, they propose a new normalization configuration called ==res-post-norm== which moves the LN layer from the beginning of each residual unit to the back-end.
 This new activation produces much milder activation values across the network layers.
 - They also propose a ==scaled cosine attention== to replace the previous dot product attention.
 This makes the computation irrelevant to amplitudes of block inputs, and the attention values are less likely to fall into extremes.